You’ve got questions, I’ve got answers. If you don’t find what you’re looking for here, please feel free to send me a note.

 If we work together, am I guaranteed to get published?

 No, unless you’re self-publishing, of course.
 But when you work with a capable editor, whether that winds up being me or someone else, your manuscript will be the better for it, and therefore more likely to impress whoever may encounter it down the line—agents, editors at traditional publishing houses, the audience champing at the bit to read your magnificent words.
-You’ve landed on this website because you want your book to be the best it can be, and I’m here to help with that, should you choose to hire me.
+You’ve landed on this website because you want your work to be the best it can be, and I’m here to help with that, should you choose to hire me.

 I’d love to work with you.
 How much will this cost?